BarRaider/streamdeck-battery/README.md

 **Author's website and contact information:** [https://barraider.com](https://barraider.com)

+## New in v1.7
+- Support for Razer Synapse v4

 ## New in v1.6
 - 🆕 Razer Synapse support!
 - Added support for iCue v5.1